Dropbox heads for trading debut after upsized IPO pricing

-(Reuters) - Having topped expectations with the upsized price of its initial public offering, Dropbox Inc (DBX.O) on Friday faces its next big challenge: a successful launch of trading when global stock markets are on the defensive and tech shares are particularly soft.
+(Reuters) - Having topped expectations with the upsized price of its initial public offering, Dropbox Inc on Friday faces its next big challenge: a successful launch of trading when global stock markets are the defensive and tech shares are particularly soft.

-The cloud storage company’s debut marks an end to a long dry spell in the U.S. IPO market and is the biggest tech IPO since Snapchat owner Snap Inc (SNAP.N) listed in March last year.
+The cloud storage company’s debut marks an end to a long dry spell in the U.S. IPO market and is the biggest tech IPO since Snapchat owner Snap Inc listed in March last year.

 Its shares, which priced late Thursday at $21 a piece - $1 above their projected range of $18 to $20, will debut on Nasdaq sometime after the market open, trading under the ticker “DBX.”

 The question is whether the hot demand that drove up its IPO price underpins a strong bid for its shares on a day when U.S. equity index futures signal another rough trading session.
-The S&P 500 .SPX and Nasdaq .IXIC both tumbled more than 2 percent on Thursday following the Trump administration's announcement of trade tariffs on China and on the week are down more than 4 percent. [.N]
+The S&P 500 and Nasdaq both tumbled more than 2 percent on Thursday following the Trump administration’s announcement of trade tariffs on China and on the week are down more than 4 percent. [.N]

 Still, the strength of the IPO, which was several times oversubscribed, suggests to some that an open to the upside is likely.